Explainer: Beijing hints at looming pressure on Hong Kong courts

 Such action, while not unprecedented, would further add to local anger over perceptions that Hong Kong’s freedoms and autonomy are being eroded by Beijing’s meddling.

-Hong Kong’s leader Carrie Lam said on Tuesday that as the court had yet to finalise its order she couldn’t comment, but said her government would monitor developments and consider its next move.
+Hong Kong leader Carrie Lam said on Tuesday that as the court had yet to finalise its order she couldn’t comment, but said her government would monitor developments and consider its next move.

 Reporting By Greg Torode; additional reporting by Gabriel Crossley in Beijing; Editing by Tony Munroe and Alex Richardson